|

 袁桷,琴述 |

-Yuan Jue (1266 - 1327), nickname Qingrong Jushi, studied "Inner Chamber Tablature" (Gepu5) during childhood and later Zhe tablature (Zhe Pu6) from Xu Tianmin.7 His Qin Narration introduces the evolution of types of qin pu during the Song dynasty, asserting that although during the reign of the Song dynasty's Emperor Taizong (r.
-976 - 997), it had been officially ordained that "those unskilled in inner chamber tablature could not be daizhao",8 "nevertheless other handbook styles existed".
+Yuan Jue (1266 - 1327), nickname Qingrong Jushi, studied "Inner Chamber Tablature" (Gepu5) during childhood and later Zhe tablature (Zhe Pu6) from Xu Tianmin.7 His Qin Shu (Qin Narrative) introduces the evolution of types of qin pu during the Song dynasty, asserting that although during the reign of the Song dynasty's Emperor Taizong (r.
+976 - 997), it had been officially ordained that "those unskilled in inner chamber tablature could not be daizhao",8 "nevertheless other tablature styles existed".
 Among them, River-West tablature (Jiang-xi Pu9) was more comprehensive than Ge Pu, and the melodies collected are more varied, so "poets and soldiers enjoyed it and it was popular among them.
 It is said that anything not included in it were not worthy of being named."10 Later Zhe Pu gained popularity and replaced the previous two.

-Zhe Pu music is that of the Zixiadong Pu compiled by Yang Zan and others.
-Some thought that it lacked tradition but Yuan Jue disagreed.
+Zhe Pu music is that of the Zixiadong Pu compiled by Yang Zan and others.11 Some thought that it lacked tradition but Yuan Jue disagreed.
 He asked Xu Tianmin about the origin of Zhe Pu and compared it to the tablature collected by Zhang Yan.
 He concluded that both came from the same origin, i.e. Han Tuozhou's ancient tablature passed down from his ancestors.
-So he was resentful that Yang Zan "hid the names of predecessors to claim credit himself by not specifying the origins of his handbook".
+So he was resentful that Yang Zan "hid the names of predecessors to claim credit himself by not specifying the origins of his tablatures".
 He also described, in Qin Shu, when Yang Zan sent someone to study Guo Chuwang's tablature from Liu Zhifang, providing historical information regarding the origin and formation of the Zhe school.

 Qin Shu was an addition to and continuation of Zhu Changwen's Qin Shi.
 Zhu's history mainly took pre-Song historical information from history books, whereas Yuan Jue collected information regarding the spread of Song-dynasty qin melodies through actual investigation.
 He also recorded many key developments in qin tablature, which was more valuable to qin research.

-Qin Shu was collected in Qingrong Jushi Ji.11 At the time, Yuan Jue wrote this essay as a gift to Huang Yiran.
+Qin Shu was collected in Qingrong Jushi Ji.12 At the time, Yuan Jue wrote this essay as a gift to Huang Yiran.
 When he wrote it, he did not personally know Huang Yiran; it was only out of their common interest in the art of qin that he actively wrote regarding the development of qin tablature "to satisfy his curiosity in this life".
 Qingrong Jushi Ji also contained an essay dedicated to his student, Luo Dazhang, which discussed the northern Wanyan Furen Pu (see Wanyan Family Qin Tablature), also derived from the Song-dynasty Inner Chamber Tablature, and so forth.

 (Continue with next, Cui Zundu, Qin Jian)